• Home

 In addition to the $173,000 (10 million Philippine pesos) given by the government to each gold medalist, the House of Representatives gifted the champion $103,700 (6 million Philippine pesos).

-Meanwhile, the country’s capital city Manila, where Yulo was born and raised, prepared a “hero’s welcome” for him.
+Meanwhile, the country’s capital city, Manila, where Yulo was born and raised, prepared a “hero’s welcome” for him.

 “The grandest welcome will greet him and all our Paris Olympians.
-When we meet him, we will present Carlos Yulo cash incentives, awards, and symbols of the eternal gratitude of the proud capital city of the Philippines,” the city’s former mayor, Honey Lacuna, told the BBC.
+When we meet him, we will present Carlos Yulo [with] cash incentives, awards, and symbols of the eternal gratitude of the proud capital city of the Philippines,” the city’s former mayor, Honey Lacuna, told the BBC.

 One doctor even pledged to provide free colonoscopies and gastroenterology consultations to the nation’s hero for life—but only after he turns 45.